PichotM/pVoice/README.md

 # pVoice
 Mumble voice chat using FiveM's murmur implementation

+### WARNING: THIS IS NOT MEANT FOR USE YET, IT REQUIRES A MISSING LIBRARY

 ## Config file
 *Do not copy paste this, comments are not supported by JSON*
 ```js